Cr4sh/SmmBackdoorNg/README.md

 ```

 For more information about Hyper-V backdoor client program and performing guest to host VM escape attacks on Windows targets you can [check usage examples](https://github.com/Cr4sh/s6_pcie_microblaze/tree/master/python/payloads/DmaBackdoorHv#vm-escape-related-commands) in Hyper-V backdoor documentation.

+## Building from the source code

+To compile SMM backdoor UEFI driver `SmmBackdoorNg_X64.efi` you need to have a Windows machine with [Visual Studio](https://visualstudio.microsoft.com/downloads/) and [EDK2 source code](https://github.com/tianocore/edk2) installed.

+To build project from the source code you need to perform the following steps:

+  1. Install Visual Studio and EDK2 [following its setup instructions](https://github.com/tianocore/tianocore.github.io/wiki/Common-instructions).

+  2. Copy `SmmBackdoorNg` project directory into the EDK2 source code directory.

+  3. Edit `Conf/target.txt` file of EDK2, set `ACTIVE_PLATFORM` value to `OvmfPkg/OvmfPkgX64.dsc` and `TOOL_CHAIN_TAG` in according to your installed version of Visual Studio.

+  4. Edit `OvmfPkg/OvmfPkgX64.dsc` file of EDK2 and add `SmmBackdoorNg/SmmBackdoorNg.inf` line at its end.

+  5. Open Visual Studio command prompt and change current directory to `SmmBackdoorNg` in EDK2 directory.

+  6. Execute `build` command to compile SMM backdoor UEFI driver.

+  7. Resulting image file will be created in appropriate sub-directory of `Build/OvmfX64/` EDK2 directory depending on build target and used Visual Studio version.

 ## About